By Matt Harrison

 Justin began softly strumming the chords to Jah Werx and he sang the story to the tune of the song.
 “I sang Jah werx, and my wife goes and I’m fiiine today, and my buddy goes at the same damn time, at the same damn time, at the same damn time.

-“There was this one time I got to play with The Wailers in Austin, Texas.
-A little while later I ran into them in an airport and they remembered me because of the song Jah Werx!
+“There was this one time I got to play with The Wailers in Auston, Texas.
+A little while later I ran into them in an airport and they remembered me because of Jah Werx!
 Jah fuckin’ Werx, man!”
-Justin said with a tequila-scented smile.
+Justin said with a tequila scented smile.

 “Now, they might not know what it means, and I don’t either, but I know it’s real.
 Anyway, that’s my story and I’m stickin’ to it.”

 With that he jumped into Jah Werx.

-Later, when Justin and Igoe stepped off stage, I met them behind the doors that led outside.
+When Justin and Igoe said goodnight and stepped off stage, I met them behind the doors that lead outside.
 Justin’s face was warped with worry and anxiety.
 He kept saying he didn’t put on a good enough show and that nobody wanted to hear these stories.
 He had been loose during this show, chattier with the crowd than he was in Chicago.
-Only a few steps off stage, panic hung in his voice as he explained his fears.
+Only steps off stage, panic hung in his voice as he explained his fears.
 Igoe talked him down, reassuring him.
-His breathing levelled out and after a minute he came back down.
+His breathing leveled out and after a minute he came back down.

 “I can’t believe people are willing to listen to this shit” he said to Jordan with a laugh.